unosquare/ffmediaelement/README.md

 ## Quick Usage Guide for WPF Apps

 Here is a quick guide on how to get started.
-1. Open Visual Studio (v2017 recommended), and create a new WPF Application.
+1. Open Visual Studio (v2017 or v2019 recommended), and create a new WPF Application.
 Target Framework must be 4.6.1 or above.
 2. Install the NuGet Package from your Package Manager Console: `PM> Install-Package FFME.Windows`
 3. You need FFmpeg shared binaries (64 or 32 bit, depending on your app's target architecture).
 Build your own or download a compatible build from [Zeranoe FFmpeg Builds site](https://ffmpeg.zeranoe.com/builds/).
 4. Your FFmpeg build should have a `bin` folder with 3 exe files and some dll files.
 Copy all those files to a folder such as `c:\ffmpeg`